- Display a dialog when user approves an image

 - Download Failed: Unauthorized

-- Creating Client and Colleague Accounts
+- Client & Colleague Accounts

 How do I translate SureFeedback into my language?